They can find their way back to their nests from up to 1300 miles away.

-The pigeon’s flight muscles make them a bulky bird, and they have a small beak with two fleshy cere near the face.
+The pigeon’s flight muscles make them a bulky bird, and they have a small beak with two fleshy ceres near the face.
 They have a ring of skin around their eyes.
-They have short beaks, short legs, and tiny heads on a long neck.
-They come in in an incredible variety of colors and patterns.
+They have short beaks, short legs, and tiny heads on long necks.
+They come in an incredible variety of colors and patterns.

 Many of these birds have crests and iridescence on their bodies, and some domestic varieties, such as the white ice pigeon, have feathers on their feet.
 Many colorful forms of domestic species are descended from the humble gray rock pigeon.